ninn-kou/flockr/README.md

 In this iteration, you are expected to:

-1. Implement and test the HTTP Flask server according to the interface provided in the specification.
+1. Implement and test the HTTP Flask server according to the entire interface provided in the specification.

     Part of this section may be automarked.